MehmetIron/devops-projesi/Case 1/case1_README.md

 lsblk

 # format the new partitions
-sudo mksf -t ext4 /dev/sdb1
+sudo mkfs -t ext4 /dev/sdb1

 # create a mounting point path for new volume
 cd /opt